dannyblaker/product-screenshots-with-playwright/ReadMe.md

 # About

-This project demonstrates how you can use [Microsft Playwright](https://playwright.dev/) to take screenshots of your online platform or product.
+This project demonstrates how you can use [Microsoft Playwright](https://playwright.dev/) to take screenshots of your online platform or product.

 See `screenshots` folder for examples.